 4.4 WIS-TechSpec-3: Operating a Global Broker

-4.4.1 A Global Broker shall operate a highly available Message Broker using the format and protocol specified in the Guidance on technical specifications of WIS 2.0.
+4.4.1 A Global Broker shall operate a highly available Message Broker using the format and protocol specified in the Guide to the WIS Vol. II (WMO-No. 1061).

 4.4.2 At least one Global Broker shall subscribe to notifications published from each WIS node and Global Cache according to the standardized topic structure.
 The topic structure and process to allocate WIS nodes and Global Caches to Global Brokers are described in the Guidance on technical specifications of WIS 2.0.

 4.4.3 A Global Broker shall subscribe to notifications from other Global Brokers to provide for redundant and reliable transmission of notifications via WIS.
-Interconnection between Global Brokers is described in the Guidance on technical specifications of WIS 2.0.
+Interconnection between Global Brokers is described in the Guide to the WIS Vol. II (WMO-No. 1061).

-4.4.4 A Global Broker shall republish notifications from WIS nodes and Global Services as specified in the Guidance on technical specifications of WIS 2.0.
+4.4.4 A Global Broker shall republish notifications from WIS nodes and Global Services as specified in the Guide to the WIS Vol. II (WMO-No. 1061).

 4.4.5 A Global Broker shall republish notifications only once irrespective of how many times it receives each notification.

 4.4.6 A Global Broker shall not republish a malformed/non-compliant notification if it would interfere with the correct operation of WIS.
-In such an event, the WIS Centre from where the malformed/non-compliant notification originated shall be alerted as specified in the Guidance on technical specifications of WIS 2.0.
+In such an event, the WIS Centre from where the malformed/non-compliant notification originated shall be alerted as specified in the Guide to the WIS Vol. II (WMO-No. 1061).

 4.4.7 See also 3.7.4 (Functional requirements of a Global Broker), 4.3 (WIS-TechSpec-2: Publishing data and discovery metadata), 4.5 (WIS-TechSpec-4: Operating a Global Cache) and 4.7 (WIS-TechSpec-6: Managing operations of the WIS).